Matuco19/yt-vad/README.md

 <h3> About the project </h3>

 This is a basic backend project of a YouTube video and audio downloader created in Python for learning.
 The downloaded content is moved to download folder in main script folder.
-More features will be added over time.

 >[!Warning]
 >I am not responsible for its misuse, this project was created for educational purposes.